saikumar-madavedi/terribly_tiny_tale/README.md

 This project is a web application that fetches data from a text file and generates a histogram of the top 20 most frequently occurring words.
 It also provides an option to export the data in CSV format.

+"To see a live demo of this application, please visit https://main--endearing-chimera-3eeee5.netlify.app/."

 ## Usage